ArnaudBuchholz/reserve/docs/tips-and-tricks.md

 > Example of `URLSearchParams` to capture URL parameters

 > [!NOTE]
-> When using a simple `match` (for instance : `/whatever`), REserve generates a regular expression that automatically captures the URL parameters.
+> When using a simple `match` (for instance : `/whatever`), REserve generates a regular expression that automatically captures the rest of the URL (here parameters).